nikbearbrown/NanoLex/Data/NanoLex_2.md

 ### Lexical Dictionary Entry: Multifunctional Nanosystem

-#### Definition:\nA multifunctional nanosystem is an advanced nanostructured composite designed to perform multiple, integrated tasks within a single entity.
+  \nA multifunctional nanosystem is an advanced nanostructured composite designed to perform multiple, integrated tasks within a single entity.
 These systems often combine diagnostic, therapeutic, and monitoring capabilities, utilizing various nanoscale components such as nanoparticles, nanorobots, or nanosensors.
 Multifunctional nanosystems are primarily developed for medical applications, where they can simultaneously diagnose diseases, provide targeted therapy, and monitor treatment responses in real-time.

-#### Part-of-Speech:
+the *Part-of-Speech is :

 - **Noun (Compound Noun):** Multifunctional Nanosystem is used as a noun phrase, referring to complex nanotechnological constructs with multiple functionalities.